jessicamaev/travel-guide/README.md

 # 🌍 Travel Guide

 Pick your city and generate your unique destination with J&A Travel Guide.
-The J&A is the Journey and Adventure of travel and experiences.
+Easy-to use, J&A Guide takes the Journey and Adventure of travel and focuses on the experiences.
+Easy-to use, just pick a city and users can create, edit, and delete their unique experiences.
+Users can also add photos of memorable moments.

+Visit J&A Travel Now:

 # 🗺️ About The Project